-From an operational perspective, 2015 was a satisfactory year of development and growth.
-The company established a 2015 Strategic Development Fund with a dedicated budget of €618,000 to finance a set of promotion, marketing and customer service initiatives to meet the strategic objectives and priorities of expansion and protection of the .ie namespace.
-This fund financed an integrated radio and digital awareness campaign, an extension of the successful SME ecommerce fund OPTIMISE program, publications backed by robust independent research, new services for customers and the inaugural Ireland Internet Day.
+From an operational perspective, 2016 was a satisfactory year of development and growth.
+In 2016, the company extended its 2015 Strategic Development Fund with a dedicated 2016 budget of €322,000 to finance a set of promotion, marketing and customer service initiatives to meet the strategic objectives and priorities of expansion and protection of the .ie namespace.
+This fund financed an integrated radio and digital awareness campaign, an extension of the successful SME ecommerce fund OPTIMISE program, publications backed by robust independent research, and Ireland's Internet Day.
+The fund has facilitated the design, development and rollout of new services for customers, including secondary market, IDN's and domain locking.

-Turnover, representing the deferred income release in 2015, increased by 5% to €2.86 million (2014 - €2.72 million).
-While the invoiced value of registration fees increased, reflecting new growth in 2015, an increasing proportion is accounted for by multiyear registrations and renewals.
-Accordingly, the deferred revenue on the balance sheet increased by 7.5% in 2015, to €1.97 million (2014 - €1.83 million).
-Volume growth in domains was again strong in 2015, with year on year growth at 13.4%.
-When non-renewals are considered, the net growth in the .ie namespace was 48.1%, which is satisfactory, considering the difficult trading conditions which continued to affect small and medium-sized companies in 2015.
+Turnover, representing the deferred income release in 2016, increased by 6% to €3.03 million (2015 - €2.86 million).
+While the invoiced value of registration fees increased, reflecting new growth in 2016, an increasing proportion is accounted for by multiyear registrations and renewals.
+Accordingly, the deferred revenue on the balance sheet increased by 4% in 2016, to €2.05 million (2015 - €1.97 million).Volume growth in domains was again strong in 2016, but year on year new registration growth decreased by 1.7%.
+When non-renewals are considered, the net decrease in the .ie namespace was 15.5%, which is satisfactory, in the context of the global retrenchment within the domain industry.
+In the domestic market, micro and small businesses continued to experience difficult trading conditions, despite strong GNP growth.
 The volume growth is generated by the registrar sales channel, which accounts for over 99% of all new registrations.

-Administrative expenses increased by 24.7% from €2.71 million to €3.38 million.
-Employment costs increased by 9.6% in 2015 to €1.46 million reflecting staff turnover and maternity cover.
-Depreciation increased by 17.7% to €0.2 million reflecting the company's investments in mission critical applications and services for customers.
-Promotion, sponsorship, and advertising costs more than doubled in 2015 as the company launched its Strategic Development Fund and continued its sponsorship of industry events, continued its joint promotion with registrars of the .ie namespace and continued the OPTIMISE Fund, which assists SMEs and micro-businesses to develop and e-commerce enable their .ie websites.
+Administrative expenses decreased by 4.4% from €3.38 million to €3.23 million.
+Employment costs decreased by 8.5% in 2016 to €1.34 million reflecting staff turnover and maternity cover in 2015.
+Depreciation decreased by 26.0% to €0.16 million despite the company's investments in mission critical applications and services for customers.
+Promotion, sponsorship, and advertising costs were again high as the company continued its Strategic Development Fund and sponsorship of industry events, continued its joint promotion with registrars of the .ie namespace and continued the OPTIMISE Fund, which assists SMEs and micro-businesses to develop and e-commerce enable their .ie websites.

-The financial position of the company at 31 December 2015 is solid with adequate net cash funds of €2.6 million and Members' Funds of €3.7 million.

-The company changed its accounting policy in relation to financial assets in 2015 and now records the financial investments at a Mark to Market basis of valuation.
-The financial investments market value at 31 December 2015 is $\in 3,109,715$ [2014 - $\in 3,028,774$].
+The financial position of the company at 31 December 2016 is solid with adequate net cash funds of $\in$ 3.0 million and Members' Funds of $\in$ 3.6 million.
+The company changed its accounting policy in relation to financial assets in 2015 to record the financial investments at a mark to market basis of valuation.
+The financial investments market value at 31 December 2016 is $\in$ 3,194,989 (2015 - $\in$ 3,109,715).